-Carrying your own water supply is essential for wild camping, and very handy for everyone else.
+Carrying your own water supply is essential for wild camping, and very handy for campsites too.
 So, we’ve been looking for the best water containers.

 In a four- or 10-litre option, this is a perfectly flat water container with a one-hand operated tap.
-The inside bladders are mylar (the stuff they make wine bladders out of) and the outside is rip-top nylon, so should be durable and shouldn’t taint your water.
+The inside bladders are mylar (the stuff they make wine bladders out of) and the outside is rip-top nylon, so it’s durable and won’t taint your water.

 Although we weren’t keen at first that it didn’t stand up, it’s turned out to be the one we use most.
 The 10-litre version hangs nicely on the side of our van or in a tree and the tap is easy to use with one hand while you hold a water bottle or kettle with the other.
 10 litres is also a decent quantity for a two-day trip.

 The only downside is that the fabric can get wet when you fill it.
 Dries quickly, though.
 Costs between £17 and £40.
 Great for minimal packing and for avoiding any chance of plastic-y water.

 The Liquitainer is great for refilling drinking bottles and it’s proved very handy on the campsite and wild camping.

 Its downside is that it’s a bit small at four litres, but just take two.
 We like it for its foldability and the fact it also stands up.
 BPA- and phthalate-free, wide top for easy filling (you can get ice into it too).
 It uses a material that inhibits bacteria build-up.
 Just make sure you pull the clip across the top to seal it!
 Around £20.

 While they don’t look as if they’d be OK for drinking water, David at Colapz tells us thes are absolutely food-safe, UV and frost resistant and BPA-free.